Nebraska largely scraps gender identity lessons after uproar

 “What we’re really trying to do is understand what Nebraskans as a whole accept as a standard and an expectation of what our students learn in school,” Matthew Blomstedt, Nebraska’s education commissioner, said Thursday at a press conference.
 “There’s always going to be a little bit of tensions over those types of issues, especially in this sense.”

 Nebraska currently has no statewide sex education standards.
-Even if adopted, the proposal would just be recommendations that would be optional for school districts.
+Even if adopted, the proposal would just be recommendations that school districts could use or ignore.

+The original draft would have suggested lessons about family structures, including same-gender families, for kindergartners, and a discussion about gender identity and stereotypes for first-graders.
+Sixth graders would have learned about a range of gender identities, and seventh graders would have been taught about different types of sex and how diseases are transmitted.

+Most of those lessons were removed from the new draft, although seventh graders would still be taught that biological sex and gender identity may differ, raising concerns from social conservatives.

 Blomstedt said school officials tried to balance the wishes of concerned parents and those of the LGBTQ community, whose members have argued that schools need to educate students about groups that feel excluded because of how they identify.
 He said the department also wanted to defer to local schools.